🌱

 1. Choose a project

-Select one OSS project from the following organizations that you find most interesting and would like to help grow:
+Select one OSS project from the following organizations that interests you most and that you’d like to help grow:

 2. Explore the repository